bachnguyen0175/L-CoGNN/README.md

 bash 2_train_middle_teacher.sh

 # This trains an augmentation expert (same size as teacher)
-# that learns on augmented heterogeneous graphs
+# that learns on graphs with structure-aware meta-path connections
 ```

 #### 3. Student Model Training